msillano/tuyaDEAMON-applications/daemon.energy/README.md

  - send a GET: as standard response the device sends the asked dP.
  - send a SCHEMA: as standard response the device sends all dPs.

+The more efficient strategy (if SCHEMA and REFRESH are allowed):
+  - At startup (or as soon as possible) send a SCHEMA request to device.
+  - Then do REFRESH polling
+  - Applications can READ data from global.tuyastatus (as REST does) that stores last results.

 Since you don't have to use new functions, you don't need to change the flows, and the implementation is all done with 'share', updating _system._laststart_, and adding a new dp (method) system._refreshforever.

 ````